We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Facial serums are skin care products that the skin can absorb rapidly.
-They are formulated to contain high doses of ingredients, including actives such as vitamin C and retinol.
+They are formulated to contain high doses of certain active ingredients, such as vitamin C and retinol.
 They are not moisturizers.
-Instead, they are an additional step in a skin care routine selected to address specific skin concerns.
+Instead, they are an additional step in skin care routines selected to address specific skin concerns.

-- Vitamin C face serum: SkinCeuticals Silymarin CF
+- Best for a vitamin C face serum: SkinCeuticals Silymarin CF

-- Face serum for acne: Avena Cleanance Concentrate Blemish Control Serum
+- Best for acne: Avena Cleanance Concentrate Blemish Control Serum

-- Face serum for sun damage: Drunk Elephant C-Firma Day Serum
+- Best for sun damage: Drunk Elephant C-Firma Day Serum

-- Low cost retinoid face serum: The Ordinary Granactive Retinoid 2% Emulsion
+- Best for a retinoid face serum: The Ordinary Granactive Retinoid 2% Emulsion

-- Face serum for rosacea and redness: REN Clean Skincare Evercalm Anti-Redness
+- Best for rosacea and redness: REN Clean Skincare Evercalm Redness Relief Serum

-- Anti-aging face serum: True Botanicals Chebula Active Immunity Serum
+- Best for an eco-conscious anti-aging face serum: True Botanicals Chebula Active Immunity Serum

-- Face serum for wrinkles: Skin Authority Wrinkle Reversing Serum
+- Best for wrinkles: Skin Authority Wrinkle Reversing Serum

-- Brightening face serum: Peach & Lily Purifying White Waterful Serum
+- Best for a brightening face serum: Peach & Lily Purifying White Waterful Serum

-- Face serum for dark spots: SkinCeuticals Discoloration Defense
+- Best for dark spots: SkinCeuticals Discoloration Defense

-- Face serum for dry skin: Bioderma Hydrabio Serum
+- Best for dry skin: Bioderma Hydrabio Serum

-- Face serum for sun damage: Eminence Citrus & Kale Potent C+E Serum
+- Best for an eco-conscious face serum for sun damage: Eminence Citrus & Kale Potent C+E Serum

-While many facial serums make claims about their benefits, limited scientific data is available to support these claims.
-The potential uses and benefits of a serum will depend on the ingredients and their concentration.
+While many face serums make claims about their benefits, there is limited scientific evidence available to support these claims.
+The potential uses and benefits of a serum will depend on its ingredients and their concentration.

 Many serums use active ingredients such as:

-This is an oil-free vitamin C face serum designed for people with oily or blemish-prone skin.
+This oil-free vitamin C face serum is designed for people with oily or blemish-prone skin.

 The ingredients include: